nedroden/OSCLAN/Docs/index.md

 - [ ] Unit tests (once tokenizer and parser are done)

 **Note:** optimizer and more advanced analyzer will be added _after_ a basic code generator.

-## Technical Documentation

-To build the docs, ensure that you have docfx installed.
-Then, in a terminal, run the `build-docs.sh` script.
-In order to view the docs, open the `Docs/_site/index.html` file in a web browser.